-Drinking while Pregnant Study
+Study: Drinking While Pregnant

 Drinking while pregnant and its effects on the size of infants at birth has been studied in earlier research.
-This study examined the association between drinking while pregnant and children’s height and weight from birth to age 10.
+This study examined the link between drinking while pregnant and children’s height and weight from birth to age 10.

 The infants of mothers who were heavily drinking while pregnant were born slightly shorter and lighter.
 That’s compared to infants of women who had abstained.
 But by age 10 the children of the heavily drinking mothers were similar in height and weight.